 Cheating in any form is a serious offense that will not be tolerated at Bishop Chatard.
-Cheating is defined as any intentional deception by which a student passes off work she/he did not do as his/her own.
-This includes work generated by artificial intelligence programs, other students, or professional resources.
+Cheating is defined as any intentional deception by which a student passes off someone else's academic work as his/her own.
 Students giving or receiving any academic information are equally guilty.
 Please understand that sharing answers via technology (texts, photographs of completed work, etc.) is considered cheating.